|Nutrition Facts (per serving)|

-Panini sandwiches have become so popular in Morocco that in Casablanca and other urban areas you'll have no trouble finding panini machines for sale alongside coffee makers and other kitchen electronics, and equal ease at finding half-baked panini rolls in supermarkets and bakeries.
-While it's tempting to yield to the convenience of those store-bought rolls, the taste and texture of homemade panini bread are far superior to the commercial variety, so when time allows, make your own.
+While it's tempting to yield to the convenience of those store-bought rolls, the taste and texture of homemade panini bread far exceeds the commercial variety.
+When time allows, you can make your own.

-The recipe here yields enough rolls for a family of four; double the recipe if serving a larger group or if you wish to stock your freezer with a backup supply.
+The recipe here yields enough rolls for a family of four; double the recipe if serving a larger group or if you wish to stock your freezer.

 4 cups all-purpose flour